Wrong Site Surgery.

 Wrong Site Surgical Negligence Claims.

+When a surgeon operates on the wrong part of the body it is known as “wrong site” surgery.
 Fortunately it is very uncommon, but when it does occur, the consequences can be devastating for patients and their families.

 Those affected by wrong site surgery typically suffer both physical and mental harm due to such negligence, which can seriously impact their health and even their life expectancy.